 The shape of Whitefish Point, a peninsula that stretches out into Lake Superior, creates a natural migration corridor.
-Hemmed in by water on either side, birds migrating through the Great Lakes region are funneled to the Point every Spring and Fall.
-This makes Whitefish Point a concentration zone for migrating birds and has been identified an Important Bird Area for several species of conservation need.
-Whitefish Point Bird Observatory has been recording the tens of thousands of birds—raptors, waterbirds, owls, and passerines—that migrate here for the last 30 years.
+Hemmed in by water on either side, Whitefish Point’s land and water features create a natural corridor that funnels thousands of birds through the Great Lakes region during spring and fall migrations, providing unique opportunities for research, education, and conservation programs.
+As a concentration zone for migrating birds, the Point has been identified an Important Bird Area for several species of conservation need.
+Thousands of birds use Whitefish Point as critical stopover habitat to replenish energy reserves before venturing across Lake Superior during spring and fall migrations.

 WPBO as a program of Michigan Audubon

-WPBO became a program solely operated by Michigan Audubon as of January 1, 2016.
+Whitefish Point Bird Observatory became a program solely operated by Michigan Audubon as of January 1, 2016.
 All programs, research, and staff are maintained by Michigan Audubon, and all members of Michigan Audubon are considered members of WPBO (and vice versa).
 Michigan Audubon is dedicated to ongoing research, monitoring, restoration, education, and conservation efforts at WPBO, and depends on member support and donations to continue improving important bird conservation efforts at WPBO.

 WPBO conducts annual migration counts for raptors (spring only), and waterbirds (spring and fall).
 WPBO has also maintained an owl banding program for the last three decades, historically occurring in the spring and fall, but that has recently grown to include summer owl banding for juvenile Northern Saw-whet Owls.